16-Credit Certificate Programs

 - All final decisions will be released via mail.
 Official decisions will not be released via fax, email, or phone.

 - All application materials and supporting documents submitted to Boston University School of Education become the property of the School.
 We cannot return material to an applicant or forward any material to a third party outside the School.

 - International applicants will not be able to acquire a student visa through this course of study.
 International students in a certificate program must be on a valid visa that allows for part-time study.
-International applicants seeking a course of study that is permissible for a full-time student visa should review information on our Master’s, CAGS, and Doctor of Education programs.
+International applicants seeking a course of study that is permissible for a full-time student visa should review information on our master’s, CAGS, and doctoral programs.

 - After acceptance, incoming students should register for courses.
-To register for courses, fill out the registration form completely and send to School of Education Records Office Room, 2 Silber Way, Room 127, Boston, MA 02215 or fax to 617-353-8937.
+To register for courses, fill out the registration form completely and send to the School of Education Records Office, 2 Silber Way, Room 115, Boston, MA 02215 or fax it to 617-353-8937.

 - Students will have six years to complete certificate requirements.